 Much of Australia is prone to regular bushfires, droughts and floods.
 Yet its apparently inhospitable environment supports no fewer than 27,000 plant species (compared to England’s 1,700).
-If you move to Australia, it is also the only place on the planet where you can still witness living evidence of stromatolites, the planet’s earliest life forms.
+It is also the only place on the planet where you can still witness living evidence of stromatolites, the planet’s earliest life forms.

 It boasts swathes of open interior, yet is largely uninhabited.
 In this incredibly roomy country, the majority of its 22.5 million residents huddle in Australia’s southeastern coastal cities.

-With roughly 2.8 people per square kilometre, this has by no means detracted from Australia’s quality of living.
+With roughly 2.8 people per square kilometer, this has by no means detracted from Australia’s quality of living.
 The country thrives on the spoils of its mineral rich legacy and its cities are among the most beautiful.
-In 2012, for the second time running the Economist Intelligence Unit dubbed Melbourne the world’s most liveable city.
+In 2012, for the second time running the Economist Intelligence Unit dubbed Melbourne the world’s most livable city.